[Emilia Romagna Villages] Sestola: the mountain fortress

 Estimated reading time: 4 minutes

-Located in the Frignano Park, strategically located on the border between Tuscany and Emilia Romagna, the small town of Sestola rises on the slopes of Mount Cimone on a rock spur dominated by the ancient Castle.
-Renowned for being one of the best ski resorts in the Apennines, the small hamlet is also a perfect destination for nature lovers, mountain bikers and hikers of all ages: the variety and beauty of its natural territory can be visited and lived through all phases of the year.
+Nestling in Frignano Park, in a strategic spot on the border between Tuscany and Emilia-Romagna, the little town of Sestola clambers up the slopes of Mount Cimone on a rocky spur presided over by an age-old castle.
+Renowned as one of the best ski resorts in the Apennines, Sestola is also a perfect place for mountain bikers, nature lovers and hikers of all ages: its varied natural beauty is a delight all year round.

-The mountain area, on the other hand, through the tourist resorts of Pian del Falco and Passo del Lupo, culminates in the summit of Cimone, an important appenninic flora station.
-A natural place for winter sports practice, in summer it is the realm of beech, apricot and high altitude pastures.
-It is the uninhabited area until a few hundred years ago, which has undergone major environmental transformations: the centuries-old beech trees were cut down to make the pastures first and then to feed the coal industry.
-Today, the upstream area of Sestola includes Lake Ninfa, a charming and enchanting pond set at a height of 1,503 meters and an excellent starting point for a variety of walks and excursions around the area.
+The mountains above the town, with the tourist resorts of Pian del Falco and Passo del Lupo, rise to the summit of Mount Cimone, an important area for Apennine flora.
+It is a natural place for winter sports, while in summer the beech and apricot trees spread their boughs over the upland pastures.
+The area was deserted until a few hundred years ago, and it now looks quite different: the centuries-old beech trees were cut down to make way for grazing and then to power the coal industry.
+The delightful Lake Ninfa, at a height of 1,503 metres, makes an excellent starting point for a variety of walks and excursions up in the crisp mountain air.

 Food And Wine